SUSE/machinery/docs/System-Description-Format.md

 consist of multiple words, use underscores to separate the words in the manifest as well as in the sub directory name.

-For example the configuration files of the `config-files` scope are stored in the directory `changed_config_files`.
+For example the configuration files of the `changed-config-files` scope are stored in the directory `changed_config_files`.
 The config file from the example above is stored at `~/.machinery/mini/changed_config_files/etc/ntp.conf`.